Tree-lined path at sunrise

 How It Works

-A clear path from the problem you feel to the system you can use.
+A clear path from the problem you feel to the first useful recommendation.

-The Blueprint does not start with a software recommendation.
-It starts with the actual path from first contact to done, including the places where work slows down.
+The free Snapshot does not start with a software recommendation.
+It starts with the actual path from first contact to done, then points to the first practical AI or workflow opportunity.

 01